dart-archive/angular.dart/DEVELOPER.md

 karma run --port=8765
 ```

-## Debuging
+## Debugging

-In the dart editor you can configure a dartium launch target for the karma test runner debug page:
+In the dart editor you can configure a dartium launch target for the karma test runner debug page.
+The menu option is under Run > Manage Launches > Create new Dartium Launch.

 ```
 http://localhost:8765/debug.html